orkes-io/docs/docs/templates/examples/scanning-an-endpoint-and-triggering-pagerduty-alert.md

 As we know, Netflix Conductor (a.k.a Orkes Conductor) is a powerful orchestration engine.

-In this article we are looking at implementing a use case:
+In this article, we are looking at implementing a use case:

 1. Scan or poll and endpoint periodically
-2. Depending on the endpoint response, fire an alert on system like PagerDuty or OpsGenie
+2. Depending on the endpoint response, fire an alert on the system like PagerDuty or OpsGenie

 ## Requirements

 Let's say we have an endpoint that lets us search for data.
-And assume this endpoint supports a timestamp-based search by specifying a time window.
-As part of monitoring the application, we need to poll this endpoint periodically and whenever the endpoint call returns any records, we have to call our support engineers via an alerting tool like PagerDuty.
+Assume this endpoint supports a timestamp-based search by specifying a time window.
+As part of monitoring the application, we need to poll this endpoint periodically.
+Whenever the endpoint call returns any records, we have to call our support engineers via an alerting tool like PagerDuty.

 PagerDuty is a 3rd party system that can help with alerting users and supports features such as on-call schedules, escalations, etc.

-In this example, we are using PagerDuty, but we can connect to any system that offers an API based integration, often called Webhooks.
+In this example, we are using PagerDuty, but we can connect to any system that offers an API-based integration, often called Webhooks.
 Similar alerting systems are OpsGenie, Squadcast, Datadog, etc.

 ## Alert Design